How Can Mini Hurdles Be Used To Improve a Young Athlete’s Running Technique?

 The athletes use a 4-8 step run-in before reaching the first hurdle.

-The distance between the hurdles is a matter of trial and error for an athlete, but as an example, for a female athlete in her later teenage years, I am currently using 12 mini hurdles with the first two gaps at 1.45 metres, the next two gaps at 1.52 metres, the next three gaps at 1.59 metres and the remaining gaps at 1.66 metres.
+The distance between the hurdles is a matter of trial and error for an athlete, but as an example, for a female athlete in her later teenage years, I have used 12 mini hurdles with the first two gaps at 1.45 metres, the next two gaps at 1.52 metres, the next three gaps at 1.59 metres and the remaining gaps at 1.66 metres.

 Why Mini Hurdles

 Many young athletes run with a low knee lift, and/or too high a heel recovery, with too much of the leg cycle occurring behind the hips.